RAHenriksen/NGSNGS/README.md

  	 Delta_s: PMD rate in double-strand regions.
 ~~~~

-## Output format
+## Output format - FQ, SAM
-* When quality profiles are provided, NGSNGS infers the read lengths based on the position specific quality scores and creates a length limitations independent of the fixed length or the length disribution.
+* When quality profiles are provided, NGSNGS infers the read lengths based on the position specific quality scores and creates a readlength limitation independent of the fixed length or the length disribution.
-* To simulate Fastq the quality profiles needs to be provided.
+* To simulate .Fastq the quality profiles needs to be provided.
 For Sequence-Alignment-Map formats if no quality profile have been provided, then the nucleotide quality string will be the lowest quality.
+* When providing the '-e' option the nucleotides will be equally substituted between on of the four nucleotide depending on the error probability of the nucleotide quality score for a given position.

 ## ERROR PROFILES AND FRAGMENT LENGTH DISTRIBUTIONS